corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 - node
 - upgrade
 - cordapps
-title: Corda Enterprise Edition 4.12 upgrade guide
+title: Corda Enterprise Edition 4.11 to 4.12 upgrade guide
 weight: 8
 ---

-# Corda Enterprise Edition 4.12 upgrade guide
+# Corda Enterprise Edition 4.11 to 4.12 upgrade guide

 This upgrade guide outlines the steps for migrating your Corda 4.11 node to version 4.12 while maintaining backwards compatibility with earlier Corda 4.x versions.